Board of Trustees

 David Banks is Former Chief Executive of GSL Justice Services (now part of G4S) and a former member the Youth Justice Board.
 He is currently Director of Hyde Housing Association and the Disclosure and Barring Service.
 David is a violinist in Cheltenham Symphony Orchestra and has sat on the Board of Koestler Arts since 2013.

 Nick Bowlby has been an art dealer for almost all of his working life, first dealing in early English watercolours, and then moving on to Modern British and contemporary art.
-Nick first became aware of the Koestler Trust (now Koestler Arts) when he was shown a garage full of artworks by the winner of the first Koestler Award for painting.
+Nick first became aware of Koestler Arts when he was shown a garage full of artworks by the winner of the first Koestler Award for painting.
 He took an exhibition of his work out into the London art world and from that time began to understand better the power of creating, not only for those artists backed into dark places by circumstance but also their audience.

 Stephen Chambers RA is a British artist living and working in Berlin and London.
 His work is shown and held in collections around the world.
 He was elected as a Royal Academy member in 2005.
 Stephen has been a Trustee since 2013.
 On the importance of the work of Koestler Arts, Stephen said, “There are no votes in prison reform, and prisons are nothing if not boring.
 Art is, after all, the only means of running away from home without leaving the room.”